cryptosubh/blog/about.md

 ---
 layout: page
-title: About Rachel
+title: About Me
 permalink: /about/
 ---

-I graduated from Princeton in 2013 with a B.A. in Mathematics, and I'm currently a software engineer at Bloomberg L.P.
+I am graduate at IISER Mohali in 2013 with a B.A. in Mathematics, and I'm currently a software engineer at Bloomberg L.P.

 ### Intended Audience
 Anyone familiar with college-level statistics and object-oriented programming.